 All applications for admission should be filed prior to July 1 for the fall semester and November 1 for the spring semester to allow time for admission and financial aid processing.
 Applications will be accepted after these preferred dates, although processing may not be completed before the beginning of classes due to the late nature of the application submission.
 In these instances, students may begin course work on a non-degree basis.

-Applicants for Architecture, Aviation, Dental Assisting, Dental Hygiene, Medical Laboratory Technology, Nursing, and Veterinary Technology must submit a complete application for admission prior to January 31st for equal consideration with other candidates.
-Letters of admission issued prior to the completion of the current school year may be modified or rescinded if the final high school transcript unsatisfactory.
+Applicants for Architecture, Dental Assisting, Dental Hygiene, Medical Laboratory Technology, Nursing, and Veterinary Technology must submit a complete application for admission prior to January 31st for equal consideration with other candidates.
+Letters of admission issued prior to the completion of the current school year may be modified or rescinded if the final high school transcript is unsatisfactory.

 Scholastic Aptitude and Achievement Test